layer-3/docs/docs/legacy/faq.md

 Yellow is an umbrella brand, representing a conglomerate of fintech and blockchain product companies.

-Contributors to this project within the Yellow ecosystem are Openware (technology—OpenDAX™), Assetum (market-making), Yellow Capital (incubates and leads), Attirer (crypto marketing services).
+Contributors to this project within the Yellow ecosystem are Openware (technology—NeoDAX™), Assetum (market-making), Yellow Capital (incubates and leads), Attirer (crypto marketing services).

 We merge the multi-year crypto software development experience of Openware and Yellow’s success running a crypto exchange.
 This multi-structural practice allowed us to inspect numerous potential bottlenecks on both sides.

-Yellow Network is powered by Openware’s software; OpenDAX™.
-While OpenDAX™ brokerage software is free, connecting the node to liquidity streams (channels) requires staking the $YELLOW token—starting from 250,000 for 4 channels.
+Yellow Network is powered by Openware’s software; NeoDAX™.
+While NeoDAX™ brokerage software is free, connecting the node to liquidity streams (channels) requires staking the $YELLOW token—starting from 250,000 for 4 channels.

 We offer optional enterprise-grade support for node runners which is $240,000 per year.